lmc2179/lmc2179.github.io/drafts/pdp.md

 # Modeling complex relationships often requires complex models

+If you

+Luckily, things have come a long way

 # But black-box models can make it hard to understand the effect of a single feature

+However, we often want more than _just_ a model that makes good predictions.
+We frequently want to use our models to expand our intuition about the relationships between variables.
+And more than that, most consumers of a model are skeptical, intelligent people, who want to understand how the model works before they're willing to trust it.

+At this point, though, you're caught in an impasse.
+If you fit a

 I've met a number of smart, skilled analysts who at this point will throw up their hands and just fit a model that they know is not very good, but has a clear interpretation.
 This is understandable, since an approximate solution is better than no solution - but it's not necessary, as we can produce much better approximations which are still interpretable.

 # An example: ???

+We'll introduce a short example here which we'll revisit a few times.
+This example involves a straightforward question and small data set, but relationships between variables that are non-linear.

 Research question: Relationship between NOX and housing prices